-2.1 Overview
+6.2.1 Overview

-In agrometeorological forecasting, a statistic (e.g. yield) that is being forecast very frequently depends on a number of variables belonging to very different technical areas, from socio-economic and policy to soil and weather.
-The idea behind agrometeorological forecasting is first to understand what factors play a part in the inter-annual variability of the variable to forecast, and then to use the projections for those very factors to estimate future yield.
+In agrometeorological forecasting, a statistic (for example, yield) that is being forecast depends very often on a number of variables belonging to different technical areas, from the socio-economic and policy realms to soil and weather.
+The idea behind agrometeorological forecasting is first to understand which factors play a part in the interannual variability of the forecast parameter, and then to use the projections for those factors to estimate future yield.